based2/KB/network/ip_filter.md

 block from any to 213.232.235.0/24
 # https://github.com/eset/malware-ioc/tree/master/windigo
 block from any to 213.232.235.104
-# https://red.flag.domains/posts/2024-06-02/ reguler-mon-espace[.fr] (registrar: One.com A/S monrenouvellement-en-ligne[.fr] (registrar: One.com A/S 2024-05-31 xn--ma-rgularisation-enligne-efc[.fr] (registrar: One.com A/S smsmon-espace-enligne[.fr] (registrar: One.com A/S
+# https://red.flag.domains/posts/ 2024-06-08 8assure-masante-enligne[.fr] (registrar: One.com A/S) 2024-06-07 mon-renouvellement-sante-enligne[.fr] (registrar: One.com A/S) 2024-06-02 reguler-mon-espace[.fr] (registrar: One.com A/S monrenouvellement-en-ligne[.fr] (registrar: One.com A/S 2024-05-31 xn--ma-rgularisation-enligne-efc[.fr] (registrar: One.com A/S smsmon-espace-enligne[.fr] (registrar: One.com A/S
 block from any to 213.232.235.168
 # https://red.flag.domains/posts/2024-04-06/ sms-mon-espace-sante[.fr] (registrar: One.com A/S
 block from any to 213.232.235.231